One of the best decisions a traveler can make for their Salzburg trip is to explore places outside the city’s historic center.

 • The Orpheus Grotto

-• The Small Mechanical Theatres
+• The Small Mechanical Theaters

 But perhaps the most remarkable feature of the Trick Fountains is the mechanical theater from 1750, which boasts 163 water-driven figures depicting the life of a small Baroque city.